jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/ffmpeg/program-no-inline/clang/13/O1/divergences/scale/default/divergences.md

 LibraryCallRemoved
   Before events:
+    CF: search_for_pns at aaccoder.c:579:5
+    CT: Jump to external code for memcpy
+    RF: Jump to external code for memcpy
+  Occurrences: 36

+LibraryCallRemoved
+  Before events:
     CF: search_for_quantizers_twoloop at aaccoder_twoloop.h:104:29
     CT: Jump to external code for log2f
     RF: Jump to external code for log2f